jacobpatterson1549/selene-bananas/README.md

 #### Database

-The app stores user information in either a a Postgresql or Mongodb database.
+Optionally, the app stores user information in either a a Postgresql or Mongodb database.
+The database to use is specified by the `DATABASE_URL` environment argument.
 When the app starts, the database is initialized.
 For SQL databases, files in the [resources/sql](resources/sql) folder are run to ensure database objects functions are fresh.

 ##### localhost